Velocidex/velociraptor-docs/content/docs/server_automation/server_monitoring/_index.md

-Velociraptor can be found in our blog post [Slack and Velociraptor]({{< ref "/blog/2020/2020-12-26-slack-and-velociraptor-b63803ba4b16/" >}}), but here we conver the high level details.
+Velociraptor can be found in our blog post [Slack and Velociraptor]({{< ref "/blog/2020/2020-12-26-slack-and-velociraptor-b63803ba4b16/" >}}), but here we cover the high level details.

 ### Step 1: Checking a group of clients for online status